 - Newly discounted airfares hit reservation systems by 3 p.m. eastern

 However, deals can and do pop up at other times!
 This is especially true for deals for international travelers, which bring us to our second tip.

 Sign up for airfare alerts and you’ll receive notifications of airfare price drops in real-time.
 This is important because sale seats are limited and the quicker you learn of a deal, the better your chance of getting it.

 It’s also a good way to find special deals and other unexpected prices that airlines do not advertise.

 Airlines don’t begin actively ‘managing’ U.S. domestic fares until about three and a half months before departure; if you buy earlier, you will likely pay a mid-range price which won’t be the best deal.
 For international flights, there is a longer window.
 Our guidelines:

 - U.S. flights: Start shopping no earlier than about 3 and a half months before departure.

 - International: Start shopping no earlier than about five months before departure.

-When it comes to most U.S. legacy carriers (American, Delta, United), airfare prices can rise dramatically inside 14-days before departure; with discount or low cost airlines, that window is usually 7 to 10 days before departure.
-This is when last-minute business travelers typically shop and as a result, they pay more.
-No reason for vacation travelers to do likewise.
+When it comes to most U.S. legacy carriers (American, Delta, United), airfare prices can rise dramatically inside the 14-days-before-departure window; with discount or low cost airlines, that window is usually 7 to 10 days before departure.
+Business travelers typically shop within these windows (and don’t mind the expense since their employers are usually paying).
+No reason for vacation travelers to pay these prices, though.

 - U.S. domestic flights: Purchase tickets a month before departure.